nhajjo/CYSE499650Assignment2/README.md

 ## Use of Generative A.I.

-ChatGPT Atlas was used to help me recognize, debug, troubleshoot, and solve the tasks in order to improve the data/results.
-All of the code was reviewed, tested, and executed before submitting everything.
+ChatGPT Atlas was used to help me understand, recognize, debug, troubleshoot, and solve the concepts/tasks in order to keep on improving the data/results.
+All of the code was reviewed, tested, executed, verified, and runnable before submitting everything.

 ---------------------------------------------------------------------------------------